Cincinnati-Design-LAB/architour/src/content/buildings/fountain-square.md

 style: Late Twentieth Century Civic Planning
 architect: RTKL
 original_function: Public square
-significance: >-
-  The first block redeveloped as part of the 1964 Downtown plan, the 1971 design was based on Italian piazzas to bring the community together at all times of the day.
 quotes: >-
   Edmund Bacon called the square constructed in 1971 "the most successful public square in America."